Your Notifications

 Hip Implants: Cost, Quality, and Effectiveness

-During the procedure, the surgeon removes a part of the thigh bone including the head of the bone and replaces it with the prosthesis.
-The surface of the acetabulum is first roughened so that it the new socket implant can attach to it well.
+During the procedure, the surgeon removes a part of the thigh bone including the head of the bone, and replaces it with the prosthesis.
+The surface of the acetabulum is first roughened so that the new socket implant can attach to it well.
 Usually, a majority of artificial joint components are fixed using acrylic cement.
 However, cementless fixation has gained a huge popularity in the last few years.

 The hip replacement implants may have plastic, metallic, or ceramic components.
 Metal-on-plastic implants are the most commonly used for hip replacement.
 Ceramic-on-plastic and ceramic-on-ceramic are used in younger and more active patients.
 Metal-on-metal is rarely used in younger patients.